Brian-ED/raylibAPL/testing/coverage.md

   Current directory: `.`.

 Actions:
-  1. Run `nix build ./nix && cd ./result/examples && ../testing/run-all-examples.apls`.
+  1. Run `nix build ./nix && cd ./result/testing && dyalogscript run-all-examples.apls`.
   2. A window opens, close it with the Escape key.
   3. If a new window opens, repeat step 2.